 This is content that makes up the most important and meaningful pieces on your site.
 The ones you want to rank highest and the ones that will drive visitors out to other blog posts on your site.
 This is easily done with the Yoast plugin, see here for instructions.

 6. Optimise your blog for speed

 Search engine love speed.
 And the speed of your site is one of the top things that google looks at when deciding which sites to rank.
 Speed affects where you’ll rank.
 Backlinko conducted a study looking at factors for well ranking websites and found that site speed was among the top contributing factors.

 And they’ll even tell you how to improve your score if its low.
 Some of the things you can easily do to increase your site speed are below.

-How to increase your site speed
+How to improve your website speed